Sports Injury Surgery

 Sports

-injuries.
-There are many injuries that ultimately require surgery for a
+Other injuries that ultimately require surgery for a

 Conservative

-conservative treatment works to restore normal function.
+conservative rehabilitation works to restore normal function.

 The